hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	NOTE: If 'P' (capital P) is used for pasting, then it wont adjust the cell addresses.

-* Identify looping in =expression calculations and inturn error tag the related cells and stop that specific looping in its tracks from occuring in future, for simple cases ;) Need to make it more intelligent later.
+* Identify looping in =expression calculations and inturn error tag the related cells and stop that specific looping in its tracks from occuring in future, potentially for most cases ;).

 * supports a readonly view mode, if required.